ladyd252/bad-baby/_posts/2019-01-27-nutella-grapefruit-krantz.md

     minutes on medium speed until dough is elastic and shiny, pausing to scrape down and flour sides to prevent dough sticking.

-    4. Place dough in a bowl brushed with oil, cover with plastic wrap, and leave in fridge for half a day/overnight.
+    4. Place dough in a bowl brushed with oil, cover with plastic wrap.
+Let rise in room temperature for 1-2 hours.
+Then leave in fridge for half a day/overnight.